node-red/node-red-ui-nodes/node-red-node-ui-iframe/README.md

 Usage
 -----

-`ui-iframe` node is a UI widget that can be used to embed an external Web page in a Node-RED dashboard.
+The `ui-iframe` node is a UI widget that can be used to embed an external Web page in a Node-RED dashboard.

-The URL of embedded Web page can be specified by URL item of settings menu or `url` property of an input message.
+The URL of a web page to embed can be specified in the settings menu or by the `url` property of an input message.

-`payload` property of input message specifies a data sent to the embedded page using Web messaging API.
-If a data from the embedded Web page is received via Web messaging API, it is output as the `payload` value the of outgoing message.
+The `payload` property of the input message specifies data to send to the embedded page using the Web messaging API (postMessage).
+This allows commands to be sent to the embedded page.
+This is not supported by all browsers (like IE).
+If data from the embedded web page is received via the Web messaging API, it is output as the `payload` value the of the outgoing message.

 Example
 -------